scality/Zenko/docs/docsource/operation/Orbit_UI/User_Management/Add_a_new_user.rst

    .. warning::

       You will not get a second chance to copy this key!
-If you lose the key, the user name and any information associated with it will be lost as well.
+If you lose the key, the user name and any information associated with it are lost as well.

    A **Copy** button is included in the user interface for your convenience.